Egypt–Palestine relations: De facto relations

-Beside that official communication, there are several observable elements that can help understanding the relations between Palestine and Egypt.
+In addition to official communication, several practical elements illustrate relations between Palestine and Egypt.
 One example is the Egypt–Gaza barrier, a wall built by Egypt to prevent crossing of Palestinians.
 The unique point of crossing, at Rafah, is often closed.

+Satellite images from February 2024 show the construction of a buffer zone on the Egyptian side of the border with Palestine.
+As of September 2025, there is no confirmation that a completed, fully operational buffer zone as depicted in the 2024 satellite images is in place.